Academic Qualifications

 Studies, University of Leeds, 2008.

-Post-Graduate Diploma, Traffic Engineering, Middlesex
+Diploma, Traffic Engineering, Middlesex

 University, London, 1994.